gaois/documental/docs/software/geonames2sql/index.en.md

 ## Usage

 GeoNames2Sql allows you to compose the contents of your output database.
-For example, you may not need in-depth coverage of all countries in the world; or, you may only need a subset of alternate language data.
+For example, you may not need in-depth coverage of all countries in the world or you may only need a subset of alternate language data.
 The exact makeup of the target database can be specified within the configuration file.

 ### Configuration